 Have a question about living on campus that isn't answered here?
 Give us a call at 608-796-3116, and we're happy to help!

 A. Residence halls open the Thursday before classes start.
 New students will move into the residence halls on Thursday, Aug.
-26, 2021, between 8 am and noon.
+24, 2023, between 8 am and noon.
 Returning students will move in on Friday, Aug.
-27, Saturday, Aug.
-28, or Sunday, Aug.
-29. Information about move-in will be sent to your home in the first few weeks of July.
+25, Saturday, Aug.
+26, or Sunday, Aug.
+27. Information about move-in will be sent to your Viterbo email in the beginning of August.

 A. If you are a new freshman student, you will likely be living in Marian Hall or Bonaventure Hall.
 Transfer students can be placed in any of the halls including the residence halls.
 Housing priority is based on the date your contract was received and roommate matching.
 You will select your housing assignment in early July using Viterbo's THD Self-Service portal.